Konami’s cult mech classic Zone of the Enders 2 goes VR and 4K on September 4

 On the PlayStation 4 Pro and compatible PCs, the title can be experienced in up to 4K resolution, benefitting primarily from radically sharper rendering of the polygonal mechs and futuristic environments.
 Additionally, a new “Pro Mode” controller option enables faster sub-weapon toggling, while a “revamped” version of the Gradius-ish shooter Zoradius boasts both an alternate control scheme and a new power up system.

+Zone of the Enders: The 2nd Runner — Mars will carry a $30 price tag in the Americas.
 Konami says that PS4 players will receive a “Welcome to Mars” theme and avatars as bonuses, though preorders have not yet opened on Sony’s or Konami’s U.S. sites.
 A demo version for the PS4 will also be offered in the near future, most likely ahead of the game’s slightly later European and Japanese release date of September 6.